abubakar508/loadtest/README.md

 8. {
   "url": "https://domain.com",
   "count": 20,
-  "concurrency": 1000 //number of requests per seconnd i.e in a count of 20 requests 1000 are seotn simlataneously in each }
+  "concurrency": 1000 //number of requests per seconnd i.e in a count of 20 requests 1000 are seotn simultaneously in each }

 ## Important Notes